How to Choose a Great Pair of Kid’s Eyeglasses

 Some types of glasses look bookish and smart, while others appear more businesslike and sleek.
 What style does your child prefer?

-Ask him or her to point out people in his or her life that wears glasses that he or she likes.
+Ask him or her to point out people in his or her life who wear glasses he or she likes.
 Or, ask them to look up photos of famous people who they think look good in their glasses.